-Article 245 (2) of the Constitution of India makes it amply clear that 'No law made by operation'.
+Article 245 (2) of the Constitution of India makes it amply clear that 'No law made by Parliament shall be deemed to be invalid on the ground that it would have extra-territorial operation'.
 Thus a legislation cannot be questioned on the ground that it has extra-territorial operation.
-It is well-established that the Courts of our country must enforce the law with the machinery available to them, and they are not entitled to question the authority of the invalidate a law.
+It is well-established that the Courts of our country must enforce the law with the machinery available to them, and they are not entitled to question the authority of the Legislature in making a law which is extra-territorial.
+The extra-territorial operation does not invalidate a law.
 But some nexus with India may still be necessary in some of the cases such as those involving taxation statutes.